 This mostly applies if you create your own Photoshop actions.
 When you record your own actions, you have to check whether each step gets recorded as intended.
 You will see it, when you playback the recorded action, that it doesn’t do exactly what you thought it would.
 One step might be missing because it is not recordable.
 In that case, you need to find a different method in Photoshop to do the same thing.
 Test if this method is recordable and then use it in your action.

 12. Pressing The Play Button at a Specific Step Inside an Action

 If you decide to fold out the action steps and click on a specific step inside the action, and then press the play-action button, you will likely get an error.
 This is because the action will start playing from the selected step, and not from the top of the action.
 This means that any steps before the selected step, will not be executed.

-Go through the list above and check whether one the issues could help you get the action to work again.
-If it still doesn’t work, then try to re-install or reload the Photoshop actions.
-If you bought the Photoshop actions from Photography-RAW, please contact us and describe the issues you experience.
+Go through the list above and check whether one of the issues could help you get the action to work again.
+If it still doesn’t work, then try to reinstall or reload the Photoshop actions.

 Are there any common issues that we missed, or did we forget the simplest fix?
 Let us know in the comments below.